 The official announcement to terminate DACA was made by the Department of Homeland Security (DHS), which issued a memo stating that no new DACA applications would be accepted and that renewal applications would be accepted only from people whose DACA expired on or before March 5, 2018.
 The memo said that existing DACA permits would remain valid until their expiration dates.

-Various federal courts across the U.S. ave issued decisions that apply nationwide, requiring DHS to continue accepting DACA renewal applications until final court decisions on the DACA matter could be made.
+Various federal courts across the U.S. issued temporary orders (injunctions) that applied nationwide, which required DHS to continue accepting DACA renewal applications until the courts could make final decisions on the DACA matter.

-The courts have made similar findings—that the manner in which the Trump administration ended the DACA program was ultimately likely to be found “arbitrary and capricious” and therefore unlawful.
+The courts made similar findings on their way to these orders, basically saying that the manner in which the Trump administration ended the DACA program was ultimately likely (after the courts fully considered all the briefs and legal arguments) to be found “arbitrary and capricious” and therefore unlawful.

 In April 2018, a federal court in Washington, DC made an even more expansive ruling.
 It found that, because there was substantial likelihood that the manner in which the Trump administration ended the program was arbitrary and capricious, the entire September 5, 2017 memo should be vacated.

-While the judge's order opened the door to potentially accepting initial DACA applications as well as renewals, potential initial applicants should not yet rejoice.
-The judge stayed (postponed) his order indefinitely, while the court reviews briefs submitted by both parties.
+While the judge's order opened the door to potentially accepting initial DACA applications as well as renewals, potential initial applicants cannot rejoice.
+The judge stayed (postponed) his order indefinitely, while the court reviewed briefs submitted by both parties.

-While USCIS accepts DACA renewals, the agency no longer accepts advance parole applications based on DACA.
+Also, the agency no longer accepts advance parole applications based on DACA.
 If you already had an approved advance parole document, USCIS states that it intends to honor its stated validity period, but that “CBP will retain the authority it has always exercised in determining the admissibility of any person presenting at the border.”
-Given the current zealousness of Customs and Border Patrol (CBP), however, many practitioners advise DACA recipients against travelling with advance parole.
+Given the current zealousness of Customs and Border Patrol (CBP), many practitioners advise DACA recipients against travelling with advance parole.